Motorcycle Accident Lawyer Serving Okeechobee

 Under Florida law, a person who has suffered a motorcycle accident which resulted in injury, damage to property, or death must file their lawsuit within a certain time period.
 This is called the Statute of Limitations.

-- For a motorcycle accident injury claim, the injured person has up to four years from the date of the accident to file a legal action against the at-fault party.
+- For a motorcycle accident injury claim, the injured person has up to two years from the date of the accident to file a legal action against the at-fault party.
 Once this time limit passes, the court will likely dismiss the lawsuit and the injured person will not be able to pursue their claim.
 Some extenuating circumstances demand an extension of the deadline, but these cases are very rare.

 - For a death due to a motorcycle accident, the surviving family members of the victim can file a wrongful death lawsuit within two years of the date of death.

-- If your motorcycle accident results from defective components, then the victim can bring product liability charges against the manufacturer within four years from the date of the accident in the case of an injury, and two years from the date of death in the case of a fatality.
+- If your motorcycle accident results from defective components, then the victim can bring product liability charges against the manufacturer within two years from the date of the accident in the case of an injury, and two years from the date of death in the case of a fatality.

-- If your motorcycle accident happened due to poorly maintained roads or other infrastructure maintained by the government, you can file a claim against the government within three years.
+- If your motorcycle accident happened due to poorly maintained roads or other infrastructure maintained by the government, you can file a claim against the government within two years.
 There are specific requirements that must be followed.
 Be sure to speak to an experienced personal injury attorney with any questions.